aws/aws-parallelcluster/README.rst

 Issues
 ======

-Any issues or feedback, should be posted in the AWS HPC forum - https://forums.aws.amazon.com/forum.jspa?forumID=192
+Please open a GitHub issue for any feedback or issues: https://github.com/awslabs/cfncluster.
+There is also an active AWS HPC forum which may be helpful:https://forums.aws.amazon.com/forum.jspa?forumID=192.